pywbem/pywbemtools/docs/pywbemcligeneraloptions.rst

 --mock-server general option
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The value of the ``--mock-server/-m`` general option is a file path that defines MOF and python that can be used to define a mock WBEM server in the pywbemcli process.
+The argument value of the ``--mock-server/-m`` general option is a file path that defines MOF and python that can be used to define a mock WBEM server in the pywbemcli process.
 This allows pywbemcli to be used without access to a real server.
 When this option is used to define a WBEM server the security options (ex.